In a person who lives to 70, their heart will pump about 2.5 billion times.

 Your heart is always busy.

-Understanding those issues and taking smart steps to improve your health.
-Doing that can help your heart do its job so you can lead your best and fullest life.
+Understanding those issues and taking smart steps to improve heart health can help your heart do its job so you can lead your best and fullest life.

 - Research shows sleeping between 6-9 hours a night could reduce your risk of heart disease.